Edu Bedia pens an extension with FC Goa | Goal.com

 Edu Bedia pens an extension with FC Goa

-FC Goa have managed to extended the deal of Edu Bedia, Goal can confirm.
+FC Goa have managed to extend the deal of Edu Bedia, Goal can confirm.

 Bedia has plied his trade for the likes of Real Zaragoza and also the ‘B’ team of Catalan giants Barcelona.
 He was also part of the Spanish Under-21 team for whom he made two appearances.